[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 The security group has not been changed at all (egress remains TCP443 to 0.0.0.0/0).

-Yet only Brave traffic passes while other traffic is blocked.
+Yet only Brave passes through while others do not.

-This confirms that domain control is being enforced on the Network Firewall side.
+This confirms that domain control is working on the Network Firewall side.

-Next, here is the Python code that executes the two stages above (retrieving the summary key → retrieving the AI answer), assuming a real application running on Fargate / AgentCore.
+Next, here is Python that executes the above two stages (retrieving the summary key → retrieving the AI answer) (assuming a Fargate / AgentCore agent in a real application).

 # 1) Web search with summary=1, extract the summary key (summarizer.key) from the response